Million Dollar Listing New York: Production

 On June 10, 2019, the series was renewed for an eighth season which premiered on August 1, 2019.

 The ninth season of the series was announced in March 2021 and premiered on May 6, 2021, with broker Kirsten Jordan joining the cast.

 On January 24, 2022, Fredrik Eklund announced his departure from the Million Dollar Listing franchise.

 On July 5, 2022, the series was canceled after nine seasons.

 Realtors

-The current cast consists of Fredrik Eklund, Ryan Serhant, Steve Gold, Tyler Whitman and Kirsten Jordan.
-Previously featured realtors include Michael Lorber and Luis D. Ortiz.
+The last cast consisted of Fredrik Eklund, Ryan Serhant, Steve Gold, Tyler Whitman and Kirsten Jordan.
+Previously featured realtors included Michael Lorber and Luis D. Ortiz.